-NOTE The maximum volume size is limited by the size of the drives and the configuration of the storage array.
-The last 512 MB on each drive is reserved for storage array configuration database and potential future expansion.
-For practical considerations, you want to constrain the maximum volume size so that drive replacement and volume reconstruction does not take an excessive amount of time.
+Note: The maximum volume size is limited by the size of the drives and the configuration of the storage array.
+The last 512 MB on each drive is reserved for the storage array configuration database.
+An additional 5 GB of all configured drives is reserved for future expansion.
+For practical considerations, you want to constrain the maximum volume size so that drive replacement and volume reconstruction do not take an excessive amount of time.

-RAID Levels
+RAID levels